geomagpy/MARTAS/README.md

 **IMPORTANT NOTE**: for active access it is sometimes necessary to start the SerialMonitor from arduino before starting MARTAS.
 The reason is not clarified yet.
 This is important after each reboot.
 If not all sensors are detetcted, you can try to send the RESET command "reS" to the arduino.
 This will reload available sensors.
 Such problem might occur if you have several one wire sensors connected to the arduion and remove or replace sensors, or change their configuration.

-## 13. Installation of a MARTAS Box - recipie
+## 13. Installation of a MARTAS Box - recipies

 ### 13.1 MARTAS minimal installation with root privileges - Debian systems like Raspberry, Ubuntu, Beaglebome, etc